 Go through the steps to set up remarketing but instead of choosing a remarketing list select customer email lists.

-Customer match is an effective approach that we recommend implementing, as it provides more accurate remarketing than a traditional remarketing list.
-This is because an email allows AdWords to track the user by their online identity rather than just using a cookie, hence cross-device remarketing is vastly improved.
+Customer match is a practical approach we recommend implementing, as it provides more accurate remarketing than a traditional remarketing list.
+This is because an email allows AdWords to track the user by their online identity rather than just using a cookie; hence cross-device remarketing is vastly improved.
 Google claims that customer match is better than standard remarketing lists for segmenting by customer behaviour.
-Google’s own data also revealed that when customer match email lists and remarketing are used together, advertisers have frequently seen a 48% increase in clicks and a 41% increase on conversions.
+Google’s own data also revealed that when customer match email lists and remarketing are used together, advertisers have frequently seen a 48% increase in clicks and a 41% increase in conversions.

-The result was a CPC 56% lower than the industry average and an 86% improvement on their CPA compared to previous months.
+The result was a CPC 56% lower than the industry average and an 86% improvement in their CPA compared to previous months.

-Using customer email lists is obviously ideal for improving your remarketing but is also gives more value to your customer emails and brings a whole new approach to email marketing.
-Customer emails are perceived as extremely precious to digital marketers.
-They allow a direct line of communication with your audience.
-This is surely better for sales, isn’t it?
-In reality, email marketing may not be as successful as many marketers hope.
+Using customer email lists is ideal for improving your remarketing, but it also gives more value to your customer emails and brings a whole new approach to email marketing.
+Customer emails are perceived as highly precious to digital marketers, and they allow a direct line of communication with your audience.
+This is undoubtedly better for sales, isn’t it?
+Email marketing may not be as successful as many marketers hope.
 Mailchimp report that the average email open rate is below 25%.
-That seems like quite a waste, considering the potential effort to build those larger email lists, yet when we look at the success rate for customer email lists in AdWords, we can see they still have huge potential.
+That seems like quite a waste, considering the potential effort to build those more extensive email lists, yet when we look at the success rate for customer email lists in AdWords, we can see they still have tremendous potential.

-It isn’t just Google singing the praises of their own products either, Wordstream went so far as to call customer match “THE most exciting AdWords update in the history of the platform.”
+It isn’t just Google singing the praises of their products either; Wordstream went so far as to call customer match “THE most exciting AdWords update in the history of the platform.”
 The firm claims that Google Customer Match offers the best match rate between emails uploaded and users found for marketing.
-They even state that advertisers can expect Google to match 50.4% of your email list to their users.
-This might sound ambitious and would surely depend on the type of business you are in and the demographics of your core audience (i.e. if they are over 60 they are less likely to have a Google account and the match rate would probably be lower).
-However, as Wordstream report conversion rates of roughly 15% compared to 5.5% for their new visitor audiences, the experiment with customer match seems well worth the trouble.
+They even state that advertisers can expect Google to match 50.4% of their email list to their users.
+This might sound ambitious and depends on the type of business you are in and the demographics of your core audience (i.e. if they are over 60, they are less likely to have a Google account, and the match rate would probably be lower).
+However, as Wordstream reports conversion rates of roughly 15% compared to 5.5% for their new visitor audiences, the experiment with customer match seems well worth the trouble.

-Advertisers might be wondering how customer match can actually bring greater scale to their remarketing if it is only retargeting existing customers.
-It is naturally a useful tool but could it contribute to expanding an audience pool in remarketing?
-The answer is actually yes.
-Customer email targeting is not completely limited to RLSA ads.
+Advertisers might wonder how customer matches can bring greater scale to their remarketing.
+It is a helpful tool but could contribute to expanding an audience pool in remarketing.
+Customer email targeting is not limited to RLSA ads.

-The screenshot above shows customer email lists as an option for remarketing on a display the only campaign.
-You will also notice the option to utilize similar audiences for customer email lists, which is a fantastic way to reach new users who are lookalike audiences to your existing customers.
+The screenshot above shows customer email lists as an option for remarketing on display, the only campaign.
+You will also notice the opportunity to utilise similar audiences for customer email lists, which is a fantastic way to reach new users who are lookalike audiences to your existing customers.
 Advertisers should note that you can only use audiences similar to customer email lists if you have uploaded more than 5,000 emails that have been processed and matched to Google users.

 Unfortunately, customer email lists on AdWords do have some frustrating limitations.
-Site Traffic Control express their disappointment that customer match is limited to search ads and cannot be used on display campaigns.
-While you can, in fact, use customer email lists on display campaigns they only shown on Gmail, not on the wider GDN.
+Site Traffic Control expressed their disappointment that customer match is limited to search ads and cannot be used on display campaigns.
+While you can use customer email lists on display campaigns, they are only shown on Gmail, not on the wider GDN.

 For your RLSA ads, you do not have the option of targeting similar audiences.

-Taking this into consideration, advertisers might make the mistake of thinking customer match for RLSA ads cannot bring any new scale to their audience pool.
+Considering this, advertisers might need to consider customer matches for RLSA ads that cannot bring any new scale to their audience pool.
 This is not true because not all customers start as online customers.

-Businesses can have the first contact with a customer in a variety of ways, including television advertising, catalogs or in-store.
-If you discovered a brand on television or out in the world, you might first buy from them in person.
-You may then relinquish an email address without ever having encountered them online.
-Even in the world of increasing online shopping, traditional shopping is not dead yet and the customer relationship can work in this direction.
-This means customer match allows you to move your in-store audience online where you can more effectively remarket to them.
+Businesses can have the first contact with a customer in various ways, including television advertising, catalogues or in-store.
+If you discover a brand on television or out in the world, you might first buy from them in person, and you may then relinquish an email address without ever having encountered them online.
+Even in the world of increasing online shopping, traditional shopping is still alive, and the customer relationship can work in this direction.
+Customer match allows you to move your in-store audience online, where you can more effectively remarket to them.

-With increased identity targeting and improvement of Google’s contextual engine, perhaps we can look forward to improvements in customer match in the future.
+With increased identity targeting and the improvement of Google’s contextual engine, we may look forward to improvements in customer matches in the future.
 We have our fingers crossed that Google will incorporate customer match functionality fully into the GDN and allow similar audiences to email lists in RLSA ads.

 When choosing the right audience type for your remarketing campaign, be sure to have a clear vision of what you want to achieve and what your main goals are.
-Audience types like similar audiences, in-market audiences, affinity audiences and customer match can make display remarketing and RLSA campaigns more powerful and provides greater scale to gain you those great ROI reports.
+Audience types like similar audiences, in-market audiences, affinity audiences and customer matches can make display remarketing, and RLSA campaigns more robust and provides greater scale to gain those great ROI reports.

-Testing the different audience types will reveal what works best for your business but keep your test campaigns separate so that your targeting is not too narrow and your data is clearer.
+Testing the different audience types will reveal what works best for your business but keep your test campaigns separate so that your targeting is narrow enough and your data is more precise.

-There is an interesting trend developing in digital marketing that is increasingly less focused on queries and keywords and far more audience-based.
-The psychology of audience profiling has led to some big gains for advertisers on social channels like Facebook but now AdWords is in on the action with their diverse audience targeting.
-As machine learning improves, digital technology is allowing a more personalised form of browsing and shopping online.
-Many Google AdWords experts expect to see strategies progressively placing a greater emphasis on behavioural targeting, identity targeting and contextual targeting.
+Digital marketing is increasingly less focused on queries and keywords and more audience-based.
+The psychology of audience profiling has led to significant gains for advertisers on social channels like Facebook, but now AdWords is in action with their diverse audience targeting.
+Digital technology is allowing more personalised browsing and shopping online.
+Many Google AdWords experts expect to see strategies for behavioural targeting, identity targeting, and contextual targeting.